-If you’re a fan of The Cure, you might have had the pleasure of seeing the over-the-top live version of “A Forest”.
+If you’re a fan of The Cure, you might have had the pleasure of seeing their over the top live version of “A Forest”.
 The original version – from the band’s second album, Seventeen Seconds – clocks in at 5:55.
 Live versions can run as long as 15 minutes.
 And why not?
 It’s one of the band’s most popular tunes, and the song’s moody, spartan atmosphere makes it ripe to extend by several minutes.

-But unless you’re a hardcore Cure fan, you might not know that the extended version of the song was neither accident nor artistic decision.
-It was to flip a finger at Robert Palmer.
+But unless you’re a hardcore Cure fan, you might not know that the extended live version of the song was neither accident nor artistic decision.
+It was improvised to flip a finger at Robert Palmer.

 The Cure played a festival called Rock Werchter in Werchter, Belgium on July 5, 1981.
-A couple of local acts opened, followed by The Undertones, Toots and the Maytals, then Elvis Costello.
+A couple of local acts opened, followed by The Undertones, Toots and the Maytals, and then Elvis Costello.
 The Cure played, to be followed by Robert Palmer and Dire Straits.

 As it sometimes happens at festivals, the bands started running behind.
-Before The Cure even went on, Robert Palmer’s road crew started hassling The Cure about keeping their set short.
+Before they even went on, Robert Palmer’s road crew started hassling The Cure about keeping their set short.
 During the set, various members of Palmer’s crew kept motioning to the band to speed it up or, later on, end it already.
 After The Cure finished the penultimate song of their set – “A Play for Today” – a member of Palmer’s crew rushed on stage and threatened to cut the power if The Cure didn’t leave.